 - This furnace must be vented in compliance with the current revision of the National Fuel Gas Code (ANSI-Z223.1/NFPA54).
-Instructions for determining the adequacy of an installation can be found in the current revision of the NFGC (ANSI Z223.1 / NFPA54).
-Refer to the NFGC for approved vent tables.
+Instructions for determining the adequacy of an installation can be found in the current revision of the NFGC (ANSI Z223.1/NFPA54).
 Consult local codes for special requirements.
 These requirements are for US installations as found in the NFGC. - Furnace installation using methods other than those described in the following sections must comply with the National Fuel Gas Code (NFGC) and all applicable local codes. - Requirements in Canada (B149.1) are structured differently.
-In Canada, venting shall conform to the requirements of the current (CAN/CSA B149.1) installation codes.
+In Canada, venting shall conform to the requirements of the current (CAN/CGA B149.1 or .2) installation codes.
 Consult local codes for special requirements. - Provisions must be made during the installation of this furnace that provide an adequate supply of air for combustion.
 The combustion air from the outside needs to be clear of chemicals that can cause corrosion.
 The inlet pipe should not be placed near corrosive chemicals such as those listed on page 5.